 My clients have big hearts and a personal desire not just to succeed but to make the world a radically better place.
-I coach leaders of movements, CEOs of companies in rapidly changing industries, serial entrepreneurs, and leaders of transformational communities.
+I coach CEOs, executives, serial entrepreneurs, and transformational leaders.
 I am the coach that coaches the guru.
 (And I insist on being coached by great coaches myself, too.)

 High-level leaders have the same issues that everyone else has, but with higher levels of celebrity, authority, and activity there are some themes that often rise to the top: